vojtechportes/SJS/README.md

 #### Dollar selector

-Dollar selector is an funciton which return html collection
+Dollar selector is an funciton which returns html collection

 ```javascript
 $('body div');